JohnBlue-git/CMakeGoogleTest/README.md

 sudo cmake CMakeLists.txt
 sudo make
 sudo cp *.a /usr/lib
+# -DBUILD_SHARED_LIBS=ON parameter builds GoogleTest libraries as shared libraries.
+Otherwise, the libraries are built as static libraries.

 # Verify Installation: The libraries should now be installed in /usr/lib.
 You can verify that they are there:
 ls /usr/lib | grep gtest